Sussex Police: Organisation

+Neighbourhood Response Teams

-Police response is covered by Neighborhood Response Teams (NRT) operating from a number of "hub" stations across the area and providing the initial response to most emergency and prompt attendance calls.
+Police response is covered by Neighbourhood Response Teams (NRT) operating from a number of "hub" stations across the area and providing the initial response to most emergency and prompt attendance calls.

 These teams are led locally by a sergeant and overall they are managed by an inspector.
 These teams work 24 hours a day, seven days a week, 365 days a year.

 Secondary investigation of crime not dealt with by specialist teams – for example CID – is managed by Response Investigation Teams (RIT) who work closely with the NRT.

-The force has a total of six custody suites located around the force area for the detainment of arrested persons.
+The force has a total of six custody suites located around the force area for the detention of arrested persons.
 They are located in Brighton with 36 cells, Crawley with 27 cells, Eastbourne with 22 cells, Hastings with 10 cells, Worthing with 19 cells, and Chichester with 19 cells.

 Police and Crime Commissioner

 Oversight of Sussex Police was provided by Sussex Police Authority until November 2012, when this role was taken over by a police and crime commissioner following the first elections.

 Katy Bourne was elected police and crime commissioner for Sussex Police on 15 November 2012, with a majority of 24,426.

 The police and crime commissioner is scrutinised by the Sussex Police and Crime Panel, made up of elected councillors from the local authorities in the police area.

 Sussex Police Authority had nine councillors (drawn from the three councils), three justices of the peace and five independent members.